danielbueeno/finance-manager/README.md

 A live demo of the current test version is available at:
 👉 [fintrack.vercel.app](https://fintrack-demo-2025.vercel.app/)

-> **Note:** This is an early, non-persistent version — data is not stored in a database yet.
+> **Note:** The demo is an early, non-persistent version — data is not stored in a database yet.
+The production env is currently available only for myself :)

 ## 📌 Features